 Learn about LPN schools in Queens, NY.
 Get information about programs available and admission and program requirements to make an informed decision about your education.
-Schools offering Nursing degrees can also be found in these popular choices.

 An LPN program prepares you for entry-level nursing work or to continue on with your studies and become a registered nurse.
 Several programs are available in the Queens area and include coursework involving foundational nursing skills and concepts, pharmacology, and nutrition.
 Here you will find out about prerequisites, requirements and related costs for admission to local schools.

 What You Need to Know